 I added support for handling color and stroke widths by grouping them into tools that are supported by GCode, so basically if a user wants to use 2 colors, CNC.js will stop halfway and ask the user to change the tool manually, and then confirm that the tool change happened, and when they click the button the drawing continues.

-The trickiest part is to add more and more optimizations to the mix.
-Since the optimal path calculation is NP-complete, like the Travelling Salesman problem, I decided I let others do it for my code and chose ORTools by Google to handle the path order.
-I added heuristical points to each path segment to optimize on.
+The trickiest part is adding optimizations to minimize pen travel time.
+Since finding the optimal path is mathematically complex (an NP-complete problem similar to the famous Travelling Salesman problem), I decided to let others handle the heavy lifting and chose OR-Tools by Google.
+I added heuristic scoring points to each path segment for the optimizer to work with.

 Approaching the Shapes

-Another challenging piece was to determine which direction shall the plotter approach my shape.
+Another challenging piece was to determine which direction the plotter should approach each shape.
 At first, each of my shapes were drawn from the bottom left corner.
 Imagine you have 4 rectangles in a 2 by 2 grid.
 The optimal drawing order is definitely not the one where you travel through the whole shape just to arrive to that specific corner on the bottom left.

 So I added dynamic code generation after the optimization.
-When I assemble the final machine code, my module tracks the current location of the pen, takes the next segment and chooses the entry point closest to the pen, and draws the shape as if it was originally started from that point.
-For circles, I find the closest path and draw 2 semicircles.
+When I assemble the final machine code, my module tracks the current location of the pen, takes the next segment and calculates the Euclidean distance to all possible entry points.
+It chooses the entry point closest to the pen and draws the shape as if it was originally started from that point.
+For circles, I find the closest point on the circumference and draw 2 semicircles.
 For paths and polylines, I need to check whether it’s a closed shape or I only have 2 entry points.

 AI MCP server